fqantonio/aqua/JOURNAL.md

 The first meeting with the school will happen on March 11, and we will coordinate with the teachers the three sessions for the students.

 GPS seems not to be a problem since we get it outside of the hull.
-We had a problem with actions window: with the portuguese language doesn't show all the buttons action, namely, arm and disarm.
+We had a problem with actions window in Mission Planner (MP): with the portuguese language doesn't show all the buttons action, namely, arm (force) and disarm.

 ![](Photos/GPSoutside.jpeg)